Personal Support Workforce in the North East

 Implementing the Plan – Regional PSW Workforce Steering Committee

-To implement this plan, a Regional PSW Workforce Steering Committee is being put together.
+To guide the implementation this plan, a Regional PSW Workforce Steering Committee has been established (see membership).
 (February of 2019).
 Its members will form work groups to implement many of the actions identified by the plan; seek input and relay information from their respective sectors; offer in-kind resources, where possible, to support the committee’s work; and champion the committee’s efforts.